 A fall restraint system is a more recommended solution, as this will prevent a fall from occurring and therefore poses a much lower risk to the user.
 Fall restraint systems are also referred to as ‘work restraint systems’.

 Typically, a fall restraint system requires very little intervention from the worker; it simply works as a safety tool that attaches the user to the anchorage point and doesn’t allow them to move further than a certain distance.

 - Fixed length lanyard (length depending on requirements)

 Selecting the correct equipment is vitally important and will depend entirely on your own requirements.
 Different models will be suitable for use in different applications, therefore it is important to check the conformance and maximum weight capacity required for the task at hand.

 Other devices that are vital for ensuring work at height safety are rope grabs, pulleys and davits.
 Each of these accessories work to make the operation smoother and provide a safer way of working for the user.

 Here at Rockall, we have a wide variety of carabiners available to ensure secure attachment between devices.
 Our variety includes twist lock, snap hook and screwgate fastenings, offering the right design for a huge selection of work requirements.

-If you need more information or you have any enquiries, please contact us on 0845 3300 447 or email our team at firstname.lastname@example.org.
+If you need more information or you have any enquiries, our friendly account managers are here to help, offering numerous services such as product hire, maintenance and even training courses.
+Simply contact us on 0845 3300 447 or email our team at firstname.lastname@example.org.

 Posted by Laura Dronfield